 - When setting up kitesurfing kit, keep out of the way of buggies and landboarders, and tidy kit up while it’s not in use

-For further information about beach facilities at Camber please call our Coast Office on 01797 225207.
+For further information about beach facilities at Camber please call our Coastal Office on 01797 225207.

 For information please click the button below.

-- Gas powered barbeques that are raised off the sand are the only ones permitted on Camber Beach
+- Gas powered barbeques only that are raised off the sand are permitted on Camber Beach

-- Permission for large numbers (10+) of people should be sought from the Neighbourhood Services Office in advance.
+- Individual permission for groups of more than 10 people should be sought from the Neighbourhood Services Office at least 4 weeks in advance

 Dog Control Information